quantumlib/Cirq/docs/dev/nomenclature.md

 (given by an `int`), use `state_rep` or, if it is the initial state of a system `initial_state`.
 *    A function argument (`state_vector`, `state_rep`, or `initial_state`)
-should permit any of the possible representations of a state: A NumPY array, a NumPY tensor, an integer representing a qubit-system's computational basis state, a sequence of n integers representing a qudit's basis state, or a `cirq.ProductState`.
-The type annotation should be `cirq.STATE_VECTOR_LIKE` and you should use `cirq.to_valid_state_vector` to canonicalize as a NumPY array of amplitudes.
+should permit any of the possible representations of a state: A NumPy array, a NumPy tensor, an integer representing a qubit-system's computational basis state, a sequence of n integers representing a qudit's basis state, or a `cirq.ProductState`.
+The type annotation should be `cirq.STATE_VECTOR_LIKE` and you should use `cirq.to_valid_state_vector` to canonicalize as a NumPy array of amplitudes.
-If a function expects a NumPY array of amplitudes, its type annotation should be `np.ndarray`.
+If a function expects a NumPy array of amplitudes, its type annotation should be `np.ndarray`.
-*    Use `density_matrix` to describe a mixed state that is passed in as a NumPY matrix or NumPY tensor.  **Do not** used `mixed_state`, `density_operator`, or `state`.
+*    Use `density_matrix` to describe a mixed state that is passed in as a NumPy matrix or NumPy tensor.  **Do not** used `mixed_state`, `density_operator`, or `state`.